Annual Program Evaluation

 The overall result of this impact, both among students and teachers across all programs, is most reflected by the overwhelming enthusiasm that participants expressed in recommending FTE courses and programming to other individuals.

 Pre- and post-tests of the high school students attending Economics for Leaders (EFL) programs revealed positive and improved changes in their understanding of economic concepts compared to last year.
-Growing from 796 students in the 2022-2023 academic year to 828 students this past academic year, the post-test results showed a percentage-point increase of over 13 percent from the pre-test results.
-This is an improvement over the results from the pre-tes to post-test scores of the 2022-2023 academic year, which revealed that students improved their understanding of economic concepts by almost 12 percent.
+Growing from 828 students in the 2023-2024 academic year to 945 students this past academic year, the post-test results showed a percentage-point average increase of over 13 percent from the pre-test results, in line with the results from the previous academic year.
+However, the analysis, when disaggregated, demonstrates important results not reflected in the average.

-One aspect of the pre-tests and post-tests to highlight is the more significant improvement of understanding of economic concepts by students among the regular, in-person cohorts (15 percent increase) as well as among the virtual cohorts (12 percent increase).
+One aspect of the pre-tests and post-tests to highlight is the more significant improvement of understanding of economic concepts by students among the regular, in-person cohorts (over 15 percent increase).
 The results of the virtual cohorts also reveal FTE’s continued ability to improve and adapt its teaching techniques to a virtual setting in a post-COVID era.
-Among the in-person EFL programs from this past academic year, the William & Mary Cohort reported a dramatic improvement, an almost 26 percent increase in its post-test result.
-As another comparative result to highlight, whereas the UCLA cohort reported an almost 18 percent increase in its post-test result in the 2022-2023 academic year, the UCLA cohort this past academic year report a post-test increase of 21 percent.
+Among the in-person EFL programs from this past academic year, the University of California, Berkeley cohort reported a dramatic improvement, an almost 37 percent increase in its post-test result, compared to a 17 percent increase last year.
+As another comparative result to highlight, whereas the Yale University cohort reported an almost 13 percent increase in its post-test result in the 2022-2023 academic year, the Yale University cohort this past academic year reported a post-test increase of over 24 percent.
 Students praised the instructors for their ability to make challenging content understandable and praised their instruction methods and techniques as well as their ability to make challenging content understandable, their responsiveness to questions, and praised their instructional methods and techniques.

 Results from participants’ feedback and comprehension tests clearly show the positive impact of FTE programs on participants’ learning and their ability to bring the economic way of thinking into the classroom.
 The transition into a post-pandemic world has led the successful growth and innovation in FTE programs that has proved not only sustainable but resilient to a post-pandemic academic environment.
 This is marked by the praise of the various virtual workshops and webinars across many programs which speak to the clarity, thoughtfulness, and enthusiasm of FTE teachers.